vestrel00/contacts-android/README.md

 > For more info, read [How do I delete contacts?](/howto/howto-delete-contacts.md)

-> Note that for insert, update, and delete functions, you will need to add the
-> `android.permission.WRITE_CONTACTS` and `android.permission.GET_ACCOUNTS` permissions
-> to your app's AndroidManifest.
-Additionally, the user will have to have given your app that
-> permission at runtime (starting with Android Marshmallow).
-Without permissions being granted,
-> these functions will do nothing and return a failed result.
-To make permission handling much
-> easier, Kotlin coroutine extensions are available in the `permissions` module.

 ## Threading and permissions

 This library provides Kotlin coroutine extensions in the `permissions` module for all API functions